-One the past 7 months, I have become smitten by the concept of urban sketching.
-And now, I have joined the global urban sketching community.
+One the past several months, I have become smitten by the concept of urban sketching.
+And joined the global urban sketching community.

-My preferred mode of drawing is with pen and ink and watercolors.
+My preferred mode of drawing: pen and ink and watercolors.

 I like the concept of urban sketching because it’s inclusive not exclusive when it comes to styles of sketching.

 When you are on location and finish a sketch within the time you are there immersed in your environment, you have created an urban sketch.
 It is just as important what you choose to leave out of your sketch (and there is no mandate to include every detail of your setting).
 None of this thing about redrawing your work later.
 Too much like homework and goodness knows, when you get home there is too much to be done already.

 - We draw on location, indoors or out, capturing what we see from direct observation;

 - Our drawings tell the story of our surroundings, the places we live and where we travel;

 - Our drawings are a record of time and place;

 - We are truthful to the scenes we witness;